 Now, V1/V2 = 3/1

-Ratio of two volumes is 3:1.
+The ratio of the two cone’s volumes is 3:1.

 Solution:

-Let us assume the ratio of radius and the height of a right circular cone to be x.
+Let us assume the ratio of the radius and the height of a right circular cone to be x.

 Then, radius be 5x and height be 12x